Bradfield/algos/book/trees/introduction.md

 ### Node

 A node is a fundamental part of a tree.
-It can have a name, which we
-    call the “key.”
-A node may also have additional information.
-We call this additional information the “payload.”
+It can have a unique name, which we sometimes call the “key.”
+A node may also have additional information, which we refer to in this book as the “payload.”
 While the payload information is not central to many tree algorithms, it is often critical in applications that make use of trees.

 ### Edge

 An edge is another fundamental part of a tree.
-An edge connects two
-    nodes to show that there is a relationship between them.
-Every node (except the root) is connected by exactly one incoming edge from another node.
+An edge connects two nodes to show that there is a relationship between them.
+Every node other than the root is connected by exactly one incoming edge from another node.
 Each node may have several outgoing edges.

 ### Root

-The root of the tree is the only node in the tree that has no
+The root of the tree is the only node in the tree that has no incoming edges.
-    incoming edges.
 In a file system, `/` is the root of the tree.
 In an HTML document, the `<html>` tag is the root of the tree.

 ### Path

 A path is an ordered list of nodes that are connected by edges.
-For
-    example, $$Mammal \rightarrow Carnivora \rightarrow Felidae \rightarrow Felis \rightarrow Domestica$$ is a path.
+For example, $$Mammal \rightarrow Carnivora \rightarrow Felidae \rightarrow Felis \rightarrow Domestica$$ is a path.

 ### Children

-The set of nodes $$c$$ that have incoming edges from the same node to
-    are said to be the children of that node. in our file system example, nodes log/, spool/, and yp/ are the children of node var/.
+The set of nodes $$c$$ that have incoming edges from the same node to are said to be the children of that node. in our file system example, nodes log/, spool/, and yp/ are the children of node var/.

 ### Parent

-A node is the parent of all the nodes it connects to with
+A node is the parent of all the nodes to which it connects with outgoing edges.
-    outgoing edges.
 In our file system example the node var/ is the parent of nodes log/, spool/, and yp/.

 ### Sibling

-Nodes in the tree that are children of the same parent are said to
+Nodes in the tree that are children of the same parent are said to be siblings.
-    be siblings.
 The nodes etc/ and usr/ are siblings in the file system tree.

 ### Subtree

-A subtree is a set of nodes and edges comprised of a parent and all
-    the descendants of that parent.
+A subtree is a set of nodes and edges comprised of a parent and all the descendants of that parent.

 ### Leaf Node

 A leaf node is a node that has no children.
-For example, Human and
-    Chimpanzee are leaf nodes in our animal taxonomy example.
+For example, Human and Chimpanzee are leaf nodes in our animal taxonomy example.

 ### Level

-The level of a node $$n$$ is the number of edges on the path from the
-    root node to $$n$$.
+The level of a node $$n$$ is the number of edges on the path from the root node to $$n$$.
 For example, the level of the Felis node in our animal taxonomy example is five.
 By definition, the level of the root node is zero.

 ### Height

-The height of a tree is equal to the maximum level of any node in
+The height of a tree is equal to the maximum level of any node in the tree.
-    the tree.
 The height of the tree in our file system example is two.

-With the basic vocabulary now defined, we can move on to a formal definition of a tree.
-In fact, we will provide two definitions of a tree.
-One definition involves nodes and edges.
-The second definition, which will prove to be very useful, is a recursive definition.
+With the basic vocabulary now defined, we can move on to two formal definitions of a tree: one involving nodes and edges, and the other a recursive definition.

-*Definition One:* A tree consists of a set of nodes and a set of edges that connect pairs of nodes.
+*Definition one:* A tree consists of a set of nodes and a set of edges that connect pairs of nodes.
 A tree has the following properties:

 -   One node of the tree is designated as the root node.